Our team of fully qualified Careers Advisors offer a client-centred service to students studying full-time or part-time courses at the College.

 LMI tells you about current and forecast job opportunities in different sectors.
 For example, it can tell you what average salaries are for particular roles, whether industries are predicted to expand or contract, and about technological or training changes.
 It is very helpful in planning your career, and therefore in helping you decide what course to choose.

-Thewebsite here will take you to information provided by LMI for All - an online data portal, developed by the UK Commission for Employment and Skills, which brings together existing national sources of LMI that can inform people’s choices about their careers.
+Click here for more info on LMI for All - an online data portal, developed by the UK Commission for Employment and Skills, which brings together existing national sources of LMI that can inform people’s choices about their careers.

 The College is committed to helping students make informed choices about their career goals and aspirations.